multiversx/mx-docs/docs/sdk-and-tools/sdk-js/writing-and-running-sdk-js-snippets.md

 });
 ```

 Above, note the `comparableTo` parameter of the snapshotting function.
-If provided, then a generated session report will include a difference between the two snapshots in question (**this feature isn't available as of `erdjs-snippets 3.0.0`**).
+If provided, then a generated session report will include a difference between the two snapshots in question (**this feature isn't available as of `snk-js-snippets 3.0.0`**).

 ### Generate session reports

 :::important
-As of `erdjs-snippets 3.0.0`, report generation is experimental.
+As of `sdk-js-snippets 3.0.0`, report generation is experimental.
 It will improve over time.
 :::

-`erdjs-snippets` can generate a HTML report based on the data and events accumulated within a test session.
+`sdk-js-snippets` can generate a HTML report based on the data and events accumulated within a test session.

 In order to configure the reporting feature, define an additional entry in the session configuration file: